nighthawk017/AION/README.md

 Please note thatThe program will wait 3 minutes for the user to connect to the the board via wifi, before trying to automatically connect to the internet.
 The user can restart the state by pressing reset.

-4. Once connected to the board, fill in the credentials to the wifi used to connect to internet, and the desired date to which AION should countdown.
+4. Once connected to the board, fill in the credentials to the wifi used to connect to internet, and the desired date to which AION should countdown, then click Save.
+5. AION will now use the WiFi credentials provided to connect to the internet and start counting down the days until target date.